bbatsov/projectile/README.md

 A picture says a thousand words.
 See below screenshot to get a concrete idea.

-Only current project related files showing in minibuffer when I call `ido-swith-buffer`, and an indicator in mode line tells me which project that I'm in.
+Only current project related files showing in minibuffer when I call `ido-switch-buffer`, and an indicator in mode line tells me which project that I'm in.

 ![Persp-Projectile Screenshot 1](https://github.com/bbatsov/projectile/raw/master/screenshots/persp-projectile1.png)